MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 >[!IMPORTANT]
 > - Locked Windows user sessions will prevent desktop flows from running.
-> - Flows run in unattended mode can't perform with elevated privileges
+> - Flows run in unattended mode can't be launched with elevated privileges

 Power Automate performs the following:
 1. Power Automate creates, manages, and then releases the Windows user session on the target devices.